-The emergency evacuation coordination team will ensure all employees and students are safely evacuated from the building in emergencies requiring evacuation.
+An emergency evacuation team will ensure all employees and students are safely evacuated from the building in emergencies requiring evacuation.
 Employees who have been evacuated because of fire, tornado, or other emergency will return to the appropriate work areas only upon issuance of an all clear signal issued by an emergency evacuation coordination team member.